xitop/edzed/docs/blocks.rst

   where the ``value`` is taken from the event data item ``'value'``.
   Missing ``value`` is evaluated as ``False``, i.e. ``efalse`` is selected.

-  ``None`` as *etrue* or *efalse* means no event in this case.
+  ``None`` as *etrue* or *efalse* means no event in that case.

 Event filters
 ^^^^^^^^^^^^^

 Event filters serve two purposes.
 As the name suggests, they can filter out an event, i.e. cancel its delivery.
 The second use is to modify the filter data.

 An event filter function is called with the event data as its sole argument (i.e. as a :class:`dict`).

-If it returns a dict, the returned dict becomes the new event data.
-It is O.K. to return the same dict modified in-place.
-If the function returns anything other than a dict, the event will be filtered out.
+- If it returns a :class:`dict`, the event is accepted and the returned dict becomes the new event data.

+- If the function returns anything else than a :class:`dict` instance, the event will be accepted or rejected depending on the boolean value of the returned value (true = accept, false (e.g. ``False`` or ``None``) = reject).

+  .. versionchanged:: 20.9.5
+     every non-dict return value did mean a reject in previous releases.

+Event filters may modify the event data in-place.

 Multiple filters are called in their definition order like a *pipeline*.